guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>
 <br>
-### Create a virtual environment, and install the pinned tools:
+### Create a virtual environment, and install the pinned tools

 On macOS or Linux, cd to directory of this project.
 You can readily do so by typing "cd " and dragging your directory into terminal.
 Once terminal is at the correct working directory, you can proceed with below scripts.